BenchCLAMP: A Benchmark for Evaluating Language Models on Syntactic and Semantic Parsing: Experimental Setup

-We use BenchCLAMP to fine-tune and evaluate five language models with varying number of parameters: T5-base (\num{220}M), T5-large (\num{770}M), T5-3B (\num{3}B), BART-large (\num{406}M) and CodeT5-base (\num{220}M).
-The input to our model is the utterance concatenated with the string representation of the context (conversation context, database schema, etc.), and the output is the semantic parse.
-We evaluate two large GPT-based language models: GPT-3 and Codex, using few-shot prompting on the $100$ example test sets.
-For each input (utterance concatenated with context) we select a set of $20$ relevant examples from the training set using BM25 \cite{rubin-2021-in-context-learning}.
+We use BenchCLAMP to fine-tune and evaluate five language models with varying number of parameters: T5-base (\num{220}M), T5-large (\num{770}M), T5-3B (\num{3}B) \cite{t5-raffel-2020}, BART-large (\num{406}M) \cite{lewis-etal-2020-bart} and CodeT5-base (\num{220}M) \cite{wang-etal-2021-codet5}.
+The input to our model is the utterance concatenated with the string representation of the context (conversation context, database schema, etc.), and the output is the target parse.
+We evaluate three large language models: GPT-3 \cite{Brown:2020:gpt-3}, Codex \cite{codex-chen-2021} and Llama-2 \cite{llama2}\footnote{We use \texttt{llama-2-7b} in our evaluation.
+Llama-2 is served using vLLM \cite{vllm} to create the same OpenAI API as GPT-based models.}, using few-shot prompting on the $100$ example test sets.
+Unless otherwise state, we use the OpenAI API \texttt{text-davinci-001} for GPT-3 and \texttt{code-davinci-001} for Codex.
+For each input (utterance concatenated with context) we select a set of $20$ relevant examples from the training set using BM25 \cite{rubin-2021-in-context-learning} or a sentence transformer \cite{reimers-2019-sentence-bert} based similarity model.
 We create a prompt using these examples, following the template in \citet{shin-etal-2021-constrained} and limiting the total length of the prompt to be \num{1500} tokens.
-This leaves room in GPT-3's buffer to generate an output of up to \num{548} tokens.
-Details of the input format and training are provided in Appendices \ref{sec:appendix-model-inputs} and \ref{sec:appendix-training-details}. \samt{100 is \emph{really} small.
+This leaves room in GPT-3's buffer to generate an output of up to \num{548} tokens. \samt{100 is \emph{really} small.
 Do we talk somewhere about how much we can trust these results?
 Like what are the error bars on accuracies on these test sets?}

+We release data splits for all domains of Overnight and all languages in MTOP.
+But for brevity, we benchmark on a single domain of Overnight (blocks) and a single language from MTOP (English).
+All other datasets used in the benchmark are in English.
+We evaluate few-shot prompted GPT-3, Codex, and Llama-2 on three BenchCLAMP datasets.
+All other models are evaluated on the complete evaluation suite.

-We use the code released by \citet{shin-etal-2021-constrained} to support constrained generation of semantic representations.
-At each step, the prefix generated until that point is incrementally parsed by Earley's algorithm \cite{earley70} to determine the set of legal next tokens, which is used for subsequent token generation.
+We use the code released by \citet{shin-etal-2021-constrained} to support incremental constrained generation of semantic representations.
+This code maintains a chart according to Earley's algorithm \cite{earley70} that can be used to determine the set of legal next tokens and can also be efficiently updated after a particular token is selected.
 We extend their method to support all autoregressive language models and sequence-to-sequence models.
-Unless otherwise mentioned, we always use constrained decoding to report metrics.
+Unless otherwise mentioned, we always use constrained decoding.